-3.3 Take your T. Buffer tube and make sure all the liquid is in the bottom of the tube by tapping it gently on a surface.
+3.3 Take your T. Buffer tube and make sure all the liquid is in the bottom of the tube by briefly puting it in your microcentrifuge (don't forget to put a balance tube!), or by tapping it gently on a surface.
 You should have 5mm of liquid in the bottom of the tube.
-Set it on "ice" for 2 minutes so that it cools down.
+Set it on your cold station set to "ice" or in real crushed ice for 2 minutes so that it cools down.